collin-thomas/bascik/README.md

 Bascik transpiles each page and it's components into a single `.html` file per page.

+The only JavaScript that is on the page is the JavaScript you add.

 ## Goals

 - Create reusable custom HTML tags aka components